4PT3SR/bio/README.md

+# HNG Task one
-# this is a simple web server that returns my bio when visited
+This is a simple web server that returns information about me.